sebastian-mora/ruse_website/blogs/private-link/index.md

 When it comes to network security, Private Link service endpoints are intricately tied to specific Network Load Balancers.
 Leveraging this association, security groups can be configured to allow connections exclusively to the designated service.
 This level of configuration enables very fine-grained control.

-In this case only port 80/443 is allowed between the private link, nlb, and alb.
+In this case only port 80/443 is allowed between the Private Link, NLB, and ALB.

 ```text
 Private Link <--80/443--> NLB <--80/443--> ALB <--80/443--> Target Group